PennBBL/ExtraLong/README.md

 2. Inspect distributions of quality metrics, and use previously conducted hand-validation, to determine if scans should be included in the next processing step.
 3. Construct single subject templates for all subjects with more than one scan remaining (antssst).
 4. Run the ANTs Longitudinal Cortical Thickness pipeline (antslongcort).
-5. Warp the Mind Boggle brains to the single subject templates and segment the individual scans to obtain structural metrics in the DKT atlas (antsjlfdkt).
+5. Warp the Mind Boggle brains to the single subject templates and segment the individual scans to obtain structural metrics in the DKT atlas (antslongdkt).